NeuralLog/server/k8s/README.md

 ## Persistence

-- Redis data is stored in a PersistentVolumeClaim
+- Server data (for NeDB storage) is stored in a PersistentVolumeClaim
-- NeDB data is stored in a PersistentVolumeClaim
+- Redis data is stored in a separate PersistentVolumeClaim
 - Memory data is not persistent and will be lost when the pod restarts